genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 `persist-column-state-key` is a string value.
 It is used to control how the column states are persisted through actions such as page changes or refreshes.
 If no `persist-column-state-key` property is set, then the behaviour will be to _not_ persist the column state, and  the grid will revert back to its default state every time the user navigates away from it.

 :::warning
 The string defines the key in which the serialised state of the columns is stored in an object in [session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).
-Therefore, if you are setting multiple Entity Managers in your application to persist the state you need to use unique keys or you will get undefined behaviour.
+Therefore, if you are setting multiple Entity Managers in your application, you must use unique keys to persist the state - otherwise, you will get undefined behaviour.
 :::

 ## User Management